Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 You can make your life more simple by knowing what you want from life.

-As I mentioned above life experience is always going to be your number one critic when it comes to picking and choosing.
+As I mentioned above, life experience will always be your number one critic when it comes to picking and choosing.

 Create a list of what you feel a simple life would be for you.